 The main theme addressed by the teachers interviewed was the importance of listening to the student as a way to teach teaching.
-When talking about this issue, teacher Maria, for example, who works in kindergarten, provides us with information that illustrates this understanding: "It is an always reflective practice, we become teachers every day and every moment, studying and listening to each other".
+When talking about this issue, teacher Maria, for example, who works in early childhood education, provides us with information that illustrates this understanding: "It is an always reflective practice, we become and become teachers every day and every moment, studying and listening to each other".

-About this learning, Andreia, another kindergarten teacher, makes a statement that complements the previous understanding.
-In your words,
+About this learning, Andreia, another professor of early childhood education, makes a statement which complements the earlier understanding.
+In her words,

 What the child says matters, her curiosity matters, that is the contribution of childhood.
-It is the differentiated look of someone who is seeing the world for the first time, who is unaware of what we are already used to see.
+It is the differentiated look of someone who is seeing the world for the first time, who is unaware of what we are used to seeing.
 So this is a principle strongly held here in early childhood education, the issue of listening.
-It is what the child says and the child's interests that will make the direction of our work (TEACHER ANDREIA).17
+It is what the child says and the child's interests that will make the direction of our work (TEACHER ANDREIA).

 As Cunha (2016, p.
 97) points out, the teachers interviewed seek, through attentive listening to the students' demands, "[...] the authorship and the protagonism of the students in an emancipatory perspective".
-Professor Richard, who teaches High School Philosophy, highlights the importance of instigate students to listen to each other:
+Professor Richard, who teaches High School Philosophy, highlights the importance of enticing students to listen to each other:

 As a teacher I encourage my students to listen to others.
-This is very difficult, ultimately, I cannot force anyone to listen to each other.
+This is very difficult, ultimately I can not force anyone to listen to each other.
 I can only try to create stimuli for this.
-One such stimulus needs to be: Me, myself as a teacher need to stimulate this on a daily basis and give this example that the student can talk and be heard.
+One such stimulus needs to be: I myself as a teacher need to stimulate this on a daily basis and give this example that the student can talk and be heard.
 If he feels heard, he will be more likely to listen too (TEACHER RICHARD).